charmoniumQ/PROBE/docs/lib_interpos/README.md

 - Each row is a group of prior works

-- Each column is an SLRP tracer-feature
+- Each column is an SLP tracer-feature

-Prior works argue that library interposition is not appropriate for SLRP for the following reasons:
+Prior works argue that library interposition is not appropriate for SLP for the following reasons:

 - **Bypassable by direct system calls**